SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 However, in recent years, taiko drum enthusiasts began a revival effort and now it's performed in Japanese cultures throughout the world.

-Here are a few pictures of them in action.
+Here are a few pictures of them in action from previous festivals.

 Another highlight of the festival is the traditional Japanese music and dance.
 You will get the chance to listen to the music from a koto, or Japanese harp.
 This is one of the most popular Japanese musical instruments.